zhaaimin/notification/README.md

 # Notification Component

-A lightweight C++ library for implementing an observer pattern with notifications.
+A lightweight C++ library for implementing an observer pattern with notifications.this library requires support for C++14 or higher.

 ## Installation